-The Cecchetti (pronounced check-etty) Method of training was developed in the late 19th Century by Enrico Cecchetti, who was one of the most influential ballet teachers of all time and a crucial influence on the foundations of modern classical ballet training.
+The Cecchetti (pronounced che-ketty) Method of training was developed in the late 19th Century by Enrico Cecchetti, who is recognised as one of the most influential ballet teachers of all time and a crucial influence on the foundations of modern classical ballet training.
 The method of training remains as relevant today as it was when first created – producing outstanding artistic and technically accomplished dancers able to work with today’s directors across a spectrum of ballet and contemporary companies.

 Recognised as the greatest teacher of his day, his pupils included Alicia Markova, Ninette de Valois, Marie Rambert and Léonide Massine.
 Cecchetti (often referred to as ‘the Maestro’) had trained under Giovanni Lepri (a pupil of Carlo Blasis) and developed his training method by grouping the classical vocabulary into six sets of exercises, one for each day of the working week.
 This work was recorded and published in 1922 by Cyril Beaumont, a world renowned dance historian: The Manual of Theory and Practice of Classical Theatrical Dancing (Cecchetti Method) remains a crucial source of information on technique, stance, positions of arms, feet, legs, hands, body, head, port de bras and adages.

-One of the most important links to Cecchetti has been through the works of Sir Frederick Ashton, who wrote:
+One of the most important links to Cecchetti has been through the works of choreographer Sir Frederick Ashton:

 “If I had my way, I would always insist that all dancers should daily do the wonderful Cecchetti port de bras.
 It inculcates a wonderful feeling for line and correct positioning and the use of head movement and epaulement, which — if properly absorbed — will be of incalculable use throughout a dancer’s career.”

-The continuing importance and value of this Method is summed up by one of our leading ballerinas, Dame Darcey Bussell DBE, formerly of the Royal Ballet Company and patron of the Cecchetti Society, who has said
+The continuing importance and value of this Method is summed up by Dame Darcey Bussell DBE, formerly of the Royal Ballet Company and patron of the Cecchetti Society:

 In 1924 the Cecchetti Society became affiliated to the Imperial Society of Teachers of Dancing.

-Cornwall is lucky to have a professional network of ballet schools training dancers with the Cecchetti Method.
-The schools are proudly providing excellent training – guiding children through vocational exams, dance festivals and performances and supporting Cornwall’s own youth ballet company, Duchy Ballet, with many past students going on to train and work professionally.
-To find out more about other Cecchetti Network schools and performances use the following links:
+Cornwall is lucky to have several ballet schools training dancers with the Cecchetti Method.
+These schools are proudly providing excellent training – guiding children through vocational exams, dance festivals and performances and supporting Cornwall’s own youth ballet company, Duchy Ballet, with many past students going on to train and work professionally.